All online business owners and SEO agencies want to rank high in Google.

 Quality, informative content that gets seen is king, but content for the sake of creating content is never going to reach that #1 spot.

-You see, since this method of ranking is for smaller sites that aren’t already getting thousands of visitors every month, great content is needed.
+You see, since this method to rank high in Google is for smaller sites that aren’t already getting thousands of visitors every month, great content is needed.

 But How Do You Create Great Content?